RaceStatsApp Review: Horse Racing Betting & Analytics App

 Once you have a good understanding, it is possible to dip in and out throughout the day to find profitable races without having to tie up your whole day or evening.

-As we mentioned earlier, we barely scratched the surface during our review as there is so much available with this software, but we already felt confident that we could make a steady profit with what we had learnt so far.
+As I mentioned earlier, I barely scratched the surface during my review as there is so much available with this software, but I already felt confident that I could make a steady profit with what I had learnt so far.

-We had no hesitation in giving this product a "pass" and it would keep a firm place as part of our betting arsenal.
+I had no hesitation in giving this product a "pass" and it would keep a firm place as part of my betting arsenal.

 Read More